alteryx/featuretools/docs/source/api_reference.rst

     RollingTrend

-.. currentmodule:: nlp_primitives
+.. currentmodule:: premium_primitives

 .. autosummary::
    :nosignatures:

 Natural Language Processing Primitives
 --------------------------------------
 Natural Language Processing primitives create features for textual data.
-For more information on how to use and install these primitives, see `here <https://github.com/alteryx/nlp_primitives>`__.
+For more information on how to use and install these primitives, see `here <https://github.com/alteryx/premium_primitives>`__.

 Primitives in standard install
 ******************************